 and it shall be done for you.

 Genuine believers can pray effectively (1 Jn 5:14-15).
-Genuine prayer enjoins the harmony between praying according to the words of Christ making them consistent with the will of God.
+Authentic prayer enjoins harmony between our wishes and the teaching of Christ, making them consistent with the will of God.

 People draw many false conclusions from Jesus’ words in this verse.
 Many unworthy claims on prayer have been drawn.
-They believe that if they ask anything at any time then God is obligated to answer their prayer.
+Some believe that if they ask anything at any time, then God is obligated to answer their prayer.
 The promise here is no blank check to the believer to assume sovereignty and demand anything from God that he may wish.

 We must pray in God’s will (1 Jn 5:14).
 God answers prayer done in His will, so we must subordinate our will to His will.
 If God answered anything we requested of Him, then He would answer prayers inconsistent with His person.
 There is the possibility of asking “amiss” (Ja 4:3).
 There is a condition to answered prayer: the phrase “it will be done for you” is qualified by “My words abide in you.”